garylirocks/quickrefs/azure-sql-db.markdown

 ![Read Scale-out](images/azure_sql-db-business-critical-service-tier-read-scale-out.png)

 - You set **connection string option** to decide whether the connection is routed to the write replica or a read-only replica.
-- Data-changes are propagated asynchronously, reads are always transcationally consistent
+- Data-changes are propagated asynchronously
+- Read scale-out with one of the secondary replicas supports **session-level consistency**, if the read-only session reconnects, it might be redirected to another replica

 ## SQL Managed Instance